fatdude/page_engine/README.markdown

 	rails g page_engine

-If you've managed to get the asset pipeline working in rails 3.0 then you can skip the above step... and feel free to give yourself a cookie.
+If you've managed to get the asset pipeline working in rails 3.0 then you can skip the above step... and feel free to give yourself a biscuit.

 ## Usage